"Your argument socks

 open/close all folders

-- Scientific journal publisher Elsevier was recently busted with publishing "journals" that were merely sock puppets of medical companies, containing nothing but positive reports about the drugs they produced.
+- In 2009, Scientific journal publisher Elsevier was busted with publishing "journals" that were merely sock puppets of medical companies, containing nothing but positive reports about the drugs they produced.

 - In 2010 the Cleveland Plain Dealer reported on the surprising number of letters to newspapers across the United States from one "Ellie Light", who always claimed to be a resident of whatever city each paper covers.
 The letters were all nearly identical, and praised President Barack Obama while castigating detractors and the press for not supporting him.